Who we are

 Bill Zoellick is the Education Research Director at Schoodic Institute at Acadia National Park.
 He began thinking about data literacy around a decade ago when working with Molly and Sarah on a project intended to help students learn about interactions within ecological systems.
 When they found that students could not create meaningful graphs to explore relationships, Molly, Sarah and Bill realized that it was time to switch gears and help students and teachers get better at exploring data visually.
 Bill’s recent work has focused on science and data literacy at the whole community level, where students and schools can serve as contributors to a community’s overall ability to use data to address environmental and health issues.

-Kristin Hunter-Thomson is a former is a former fisheries conservation biologist and middle and high school science teacher.
-She is a Teaching Instructor at Rutgers University and currently runs Dataspire, an initiative dedicated to inspiring science and data literacy through resources, PD, and evaluation.
-Kristin consults part-time with Tuva as a science and data literacy specialist and professional development consultant.
-She writes the Data Literacy 101 articles for the Interdisciplinary Ideas column in NSTA’s Science Scope.
+Kristin Hunter-Thomson is a former fisheries conservation biologist and middle and high school science teacher.
+She has worked in science and science education for over 15 years in various locations around the U.S. and abroad.
+Currently, she runs Dataspire Education & Evaluation LLC to facilitate data and science education professional development for teachers in grades 3-16, develop data-focused educational resources, and evaluate STEM educational programs.
+Also, Kristin is a Visiting Assistant Research Professor at Rutgers University, consults part-time with Tuva as a science and data literacy specialist and professional development consultant, and writes the Data Literacy 101 articles for the Interdisciplinary Ideas column in NSTA’s Science Scope.